codenewhaven/pathways-workshop/README.md

 Next, we need to **install GitHub for Windows** on our machines, so we can develop locally (on these computers).
 The download page can be found [here](https://windows.github.com/).
 Click on the download link and follow the instructions to install.

+Then, **open the GitHub application**.
+We can find the application either on the Desktop or by hitting the Windows key (between Ctrl and Alt on your keyboard) and typing in "github" followed by hitting the `Enter` key.
+Once you've opened the application, go ahead and sign in using the account you've just created.

 ## 2. Building Webpage

 Now we're ready to build your webpage!